aumpierre-unb/Ponchon-Savarit-for-GNU-Octave/README.md

-`qR2S` computes the reflux ratio at the bottom of a distillation column using the Ponchon-Savarit method given a *x*-*h*-*y*-*H* matrix of the liquid and the vapor fractions at equilibrium and their enthalpies, the vector of the fractions of the products and the feed,
+`qR2S` computes the reflux ratio at the bottom of a distillation column using the Ponchón-Savarit method given a *x*-*h*-*y*-*H* matrix of the liquid and the vapor fractions at equilibrium and their enthalpies, the vector of the fractions of the products and the feed,